urtzienriquez/ewl/README.md

 * ### Skin resistance to water loss

-To compute skin resistance to cutaneous water loss (`Rc`) we need to compare EWL of living animals and agar models with 0 skin resistance.
+To compute cutaneous resistance to  water loss (`Rc`) we need to compare EWL of living animals and agar models with no skin resistance.

-The total resistance to water loss, &Gamma;<sub>T</sub> consists of two parts: the boundary layer resistance (&Gamma;<sub>b</sub>; a function of the size and shape of the animal) and the cutaneous resistance (&Gamma;<sub>c</sub>), which is caused by characteristics of the skin or secretions on the skin.
+The total resistance to water loss (&Gamma;<sub>T</sub>) consists of two parts: the boundary layer resistance (&Gamma;<sub>b</sub>; a function of the size and shape of the animal) and the cutaneous resistance (&Gamma;<sub>c</sub>), which is caused by characteristics of the skin or secretions on the skin.
 Hence:

 <p align="center">
 &Gamma;<sub>T</sub> = &Gamma;<sub>b</sub> + &Gamma;<sub>c</sub>